Get Legal Help.

 Frequently Asked Questions

 Regardless of what you plan on pleading, it is vital that you hire a criminal defense lawyer to protect your rights.
 Just because you got caught, doesn't mean you're guilty!
-We can help you obtain a lighter sentence, or minimize / completely eliminate your criminal charges, if possible.
+We can help you obtain a lighter sentence, advise you of possible collateral consequences or minimize / completely eliminate your criminal charges, if possible.

 If you’re wondering whether you should contact an attorney, chances are good that you should have already done so.
 As soon as a criminal defense attorney is involved in your case, he or she can begin developing your case strategy.
 In fact, you should not talk to law enforcement officers — even if you think you’re only explaining away a simple misunderstanding — without a lawyer present.
 Be polite, but be firm that you will answer questions only with your attorney by your side.